yandex/faster-rnnlm/README.md

   --use-cuda (0 | 1)
-    Use CUDA to compute validation entropy and test entropy in accurate mode, i.e. if nce-accurate-test is true (default: 0) --nce-unigram-power <float>
+    Use CUDA to compute validation entropy and test entropy in accurate mode, i.e. if nce-accurate-test is true (default: 0) --use-cuda-memory-efficient (0 | 1)
+    Do not copy the whole maxent layer on GPU.
+Slower, but could be useful to deal with huge maxent layers (default: 0)
+  --nce-unigram-power <float>
     Discount power for unigram frequency (default: 1) --nce-lnz <float>